Introduction and aim

 - Map the post-CS SSI incidence, prevalence and high risk areas, based on published information and data available from registries.

-Charmaine Childs, UK (clinical scientist)
+Charmaine Childs, UK (Clinical scientist), Editor

 Carole Broad, UK (Women’s Physical therapist, Perineal wound care)